bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 We recommend writing a script to generate a login token since JTW’s `iat` (Issued At) claim is only valid for 30 seconds.
 BigCommerce supplies helper methods for generating login tokens in our [API Client Libraries](https://developer.bigcommerce.com/tools-resources).

 The beginning of this tutorial focuses on manually creating a token using the Debugger tool at [JWT.io](https://jwt.io/).
-Then, we will look at how to use a JavaScript function to programmatically generate an access point URL.
+Then, we will explore how to use a JavaScript function to programmatically generate an access point URL.

-### Create JWT Using the Debugger
+### Create JWT Using the Debugger Tool

-1. Retrieve a `customer_id` using the [Customers v3 API](https://developer.bigcommerce.com/api-reference/store-management/customers-v3).
-Send a GET request to the [Get All Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customersget) endpoint, choose a customer, and make note of the `customer_id`.
+To creat a JWT, you will need to obtain a `customer_id` using the [Customers v3 API](https://developer.bigcommerce.com/api-reference/store-management/customers-v3).

+1. Send a GET request to the [Get All Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customersget) endpoint.
+Choose a customer and make note of the `customer_id`.

 ```json
 {